Vladimir Kuzmin (serial killer)

-Vladimir Ivanovich Kuzmin (Влади́мир Ива́нович Кузьми́н; born September 14, 1965) is a Russian thief and serial killer, who in the early 1990s was involved in various crimes against minors, murders, and manslaughter.
+Vladimir Ivanovich Kuzmin (Влади́мир Ива́нович Кузьми́н; born 14 September 1965) is a Russian thief and serial killer, who in the early 1990s was involved in various crimes against minors, murders, and manslaughter.

 Biography

-Kuzmin was born on September 14, 1965 in Moscow, living alone with a sick mother.
+Kuzmin was born on 14 September 1965, in Moscow, living alone with a sick mother.
 He began stealing at the age of 10, and at 12 he had several convictions for vagrancy.
 When he was at home, instead of caring for his blind mother, he stole money, starved and beat her when she attempted to shame him.
-Because of this, at the age of 14 he was sent for three years to the Kashirskaya special school, where children from dysfunctional families and juvenile criminals were kept.
+Because of this, at the age of 14, he was sent for three years to the Kashirskaya special school, where children from dysfunctional families and juvenile criminals were kept.

-Returning from the special school in June 1982, he already knew he wouldn't be living according to laws or standards of society.
-To counter this, he committed several robberies of apartments, choosing those who were on the first and second floors, where it was possible to get into from a window.
+Returning from the special school in June 1982, he already knew he wouldn't be living according to the laws or standards of society.
+To counter this, he committed several robberies of apartments, choosing those that were on the first and second floors, where it was possible to get into from a window.
 Kuzmin would then sell the stolen goods.
-In September of the same year, he was detained and sentenced to 7 years imprisonment in a youth detention center with a strict regime.
+In September of the same year, he was detained and sentenced to 7 years imprisonment in a youth detention centre with a strict regime.
 There, he was raped multiple times.
 In order to raise his authority, he chose weaker inmates and treated them in the same way as he was being treated.
 Once, for no particular reason, he splashed hydrochloric acid into another prisoner's face, blinding him, for which Kuzmin received another 5 years.

 Escape and second capture

 In the spring of 1993, when there was just over a year left before the end of his prison term, Kuzmin escaped from prison.
 After escaping, he immediately arrived in Moscow, but as his mother had died, the apartment was taken by the state.
 In mid-April 1993, he met a 13-year-old boy named Denis Kalistratov near the Tsaritsyn orphanage, who was as lonely and dependent as Kuzmin himself was.
 Having promised to treat him with beer, he took the boy to a construction site, where he offered to perform oral sex.
 The boy refused, but Kuzmin then put a knife to the boy's throat, and so Kalistratov agreed.
-This was the first encounter between Kalistratov and Kuzmin, with Denis eventually coming to terms with his lot and began to live with his older suitor.
+This was the first encounter between Kalistratov and Kuzmin, with Denis eventually coming to terms with his lot and beginning to live with his older suitor.
 At the end of May, Kuzmin brought another boy, with whom he committed lewd acts with the help of threats.
 But the boy managed to escape, went to the police and Kuzmin was subsequently detained.